kyraveprek/kyraveprek.github.io/_pages/about.md

 ---

-I am a PhD candidate at [Brown University](https://www.brown.edu) in the [Department of Cognitive and Psychological Sciences](https://copsy.brown.edu).
+I am a PhD candidate at [Brown University](https://www.brown.edu) in the [Department of Cognitive and Psychological Sciences](https://copsy.brown.edu), working with the [Virtual Environment Navigation Lab](https://sites.brown.edu/venlab/).

 I investigate how humans use visual information to guide their movement through dynamic environments.
 As an artist & architect turned cognitive scientist, I am most excited about understanding the relationship between our physical world and our perceptions of it.

-Before Brown, I received concurrent Bachelors degrees from [UMass Amherst](https://www.umass.edu) in Psychology and Studio Art.
+Before Brown, I received concurrent Bachelors degrees in Psychology and Studio Art from [UMass Amherst](https://www.umass.edu).
+There, I was a research assistant with the [Visual Cognition and Attention Lab](https://websites.umass.edu/vcalab/).
 I also worked for [Sagefox Consulting Group](https://www.sagefoxgroup.com) as a Research Associate.

 You can check out my CV [here](Veprek_CurriculumVitae.pdf)